ibm-cloud-docs/discovery-data/query-results.md

 See the types of query results that are returned automatically and learn about how they are derived.
 Understanding how default results are created can help you decide next steps to improve your results.
 {: shortdesc}

-The bulk of content from documents that you add to a collection is stored in a single `text` field.
+The bulk of content from a document in a collection is stored in a single `text` field.
 When a customer searches a collection at run time, you don't want every word in a 10,000-word document to be returned as the query result.
 Instead, you want to return a subsection of the text from the original document that contains only information that is relevant to the query. {{site.data.keyword.discoveryshort}} achieves this goal by returning *passages* from the `text` field in all project types except Content Mining and Document Retrieval for Contracts.
 For more information about passages, see [How passages are derived](#query-results-passages).

 Preview the default query results.